lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ### Error Message Content
 {: id="sect-5.3.21"}

-This data structure MAY be used by EE, CA, or RA to convey error info and by a PKI management entity to initiate delayed delivery of responses.
+This data structure MAY be used by EE, CA, or RA to convey error information and by a PKI management entity to initiate delayed delivery of responses.

 ~~~~ asn.1